MrTwitchyMckat/matching-game/README.md

 ### What should I do if I get stuck or run out of time?

 That’s OK, sometimes things happen.
 Complete the exercise to the best of your ability.
-Feel free to mention any issues or things you’d like the reviews to know in the `candidate.md` file.
+Feel free to mention any issues or things you’d like the reviewers to know in the `candidate.md` file.

 ## How to Submit